geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 When droop’d the nymph—in vain the Imaums pray’d,<br>
 Or bound with holy scrolls her burning head;<br>
 Pale as the unconscious tenant of the tomb,<br>
-Or blossom withering in the hot simoom,
+Or blossom withering in the hot simoom,<br>
 Her spark of life seems twinkling to expire;<br>
 So Rezia weeping said—her wretched sire<br>
 Explores a cause in vain, but none can tell,<br>